-46. In civil cases, the fact that the character of any person concerned is such as to In civil cases, 25 IEA.
-S. 52 character to render probable or improbable any conduct imputed to him, is irrelevant, except insofar as prove conduct such character appears from facts otherwise relevant. imputed, irrelevant.
+46. In civil cases the fact that the character of any person concerned is such as to IEA, S. 52 render probable or improbable any conduct imputed to him, is irrelevant, except in so far as such character appears from facts otherwise relevant.